Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Recovery Timeline and Expectations

-Recovery from double jaw surgery is a gradual process with distinct phases:
+Recovery from double jaw surgery is a gradual process with distinct phases.

 Week 1-2: Initial Recovery